Metric System of Measurement

 Here is a quick summary of the special prefixes:

-Example: A million liters would be called a megaliter and abbreviated ML
+Example: A million liters is called a megaliter and abbreviated ML

-Example: A thousandth of a second would be called a millisecond and abbreviated ms
+Example: A thousandth of a meter is called a millimeter and abbreviated mm

 Making Other Units